EV Mythbusting

 • Most EVs on the market today go from 0-60 mph in less than 8 seconds, some in less than 3.
 They are among the speediest on the market, and far faster than most gas-powered vehicles.
 (Motortrend)

 • Dozens of new passenger EV models will hit the US market in the next two to three years.
 These are finally addressing the light truck, SUV, and crossover markets in large numbers.
-COVID-19 has impacted some delivery schedules, but these delays are marked in months, not years.
 (Car and Driver) (BNEF)

 • There are 108 light-duty EV models available in California, according to the Quarterly EV Market report.